Dr Damien O’Muirí’s Enid Blyton books

 His life was typical of a child of his era, except that he was an only child, and found companionship in books, which inspired how his life unfolded.
 He also shared books and comics with his cousins, so there must have been discussions of adventure.

 He loved this collection of Enid Blyton books so much he kept the collection he had on a bookshelf here until he passed away.
 I have just looked through them, and some of the books have “this book belongs to” labels just inside the cover and he’s written his name and address, still the same address I have today!
-I think the Famous Five and the Secret Seven inspired his later adventures.
+The Famous Five and the Secret Seven definitely inspired his later adventures.

 We had 3 children together and they read some of the books, but were more into Harry Potter than Enid Blyton.